azeebneuron/AgentCourseNotes/README.md

 ## Acknowledgements

 These notes are based directly on content from the Hugging Face AI Agents Course.
 I am deeply grateful to the Hugging Face team for creating and freely sharing this comprehensive educational resource.

+Well I have already made so many agents, Do I still need to complete this course?
+Hmmm!
+I guess yes.
+I Have mostly learned the monkey way, might need a proper education in this